Gamification is the application of game design elements and principles in non-game contexts to motivate and engage users.

 As biochemist Firas Khatib notes: ‘Citizen science can actually help solve unsolved scientific problems’.

-Microsoft, the largest company in the world (by market cap), have also got in on the gamification action.
+Microsoft, one of the largest companies in the world, have also got in on the gamification action.
 They used game mechanics to reward their support agents and introduce important behavioural changes.

 In fact, as part of a larger initiative called ‘Making Agents Great‘, they’ve made a significant investment in interactive gamification solutions, leaderboards, and new key performance indicators.
 This has yielded impressive results: